SlipperyDuck777/fresh-start/README.md

 ## Usage

 1. Download extension that redirects your new tab ([Chrome](https://chrome.google.com/webstore/detail/new-tab-redirect/icpgjfneehieebagbmdbhnlpiopdcmna) / [Firefox](https://addons.mozilla.org/en-US/firefox/addon/new-tab-override/))
 2. Set the path of `index.html` where you chose to download the repository into the URL field of the extension settings.
+Alternatively you can set the URL field to the following if you would not like to host the files from your computer: https://slipperyduck777.github.io/fresh-start/.
+Unfortunately you need to host the files locally to save your customizations, as the feature to do so is a work in progress and is not expected to be implemented in the near future.
-3. If properly configured, you should see Fresh Start every time you open a new tab.
+4. If properly configured, you should see Fresh Start every time you open a new tab.
 If the browser does not display Fresh Start you must tweak your browsers settings to display the previously specified path when opening a new instance.
 ## Contributing
 Pull requests and forks are welcome.
 Feel free to contribute to the project in any way possible as I will not be frequently updating this repository, although I do have several ideas I am experimenting with already.